 Facts and figures

-Facts and figures about prevalence and common types of dementia in younger people.
+Facts and figures about prevalence, common types of dementia in younger people and the need for specialist support.

 The early symptoms of young onset dementia may not be memory loss.
-Symptoms can differ from one person to another depending on the type of dementia a person has, and which parts of the brain it affects.
+Symptoms can differ from one person to another depending on the type of dementia a person has, and which parts of the brain are affected.
+Dementia is considered by many to be a condition that only affects older people which can lead to the early symptoms of dementia in a younger person not being recognised or misdiagnosed.
+They may be attributed to other causes such as menopause, anxiety, depression, stress or relationship issues which can result in delays in getting a diagnosis that last a number of years.

-Facts and figures about prevalence and common types of dementia in younger people.
+Facts and figures about prevalence, common types of dementia in younger people and the need for specialist support.

 There is inequitable variation in the provision of services for people with young onset dementia which needs to be challenged.